clevermissfox/softsync/README.md

 #### Environment Variables

-To configure the project, create a `.env` file in the root directory with the following keys:
+To configure the project, create a `.env` file in the root directory with the following keys(prepend woth VITE on the .env of thia is a Vite project):

 - **OPENAI_API_KEY**: OpenAI API Key for accessing AI services.
 - **CLOUDFLARE_ACCOUNT_ID**: Cloudflare account ID for managing Cloudflare services.